cocos/cocos-docs/en/editor/publish/build-panel.md

 ### Platform Build Tasks

 The build of each platform is carried out in the form of a **build task**, similar to a download task.
-The name of the platform build task depends on the **Release Path** option in the **Build** panel.
+The name of the platform build task depends on the **Build Path** option in the **Build** panel.
 For details, please refer to the [Build Options](build-options.md) documentation.

 ![build task](./build-panel/build-task.png)